-- (1) The salary shown is based on the annual salary rate after giving effect to any salary adjustments for the year. - (2) The target incentive values differ from those shown in the Summary Compensation Table because the table shows earned not target annual incentive awards.
+- 1) The salary shown is based on the annual salary rate after giving effect to any salary adjustments for the year. - (2) The target incentive values shown in these charts differ from those in the Summary Compensation Table because the charts exclude the grant date fair value of matching grants of time-vesting restricted stock units received under our Deposit Share Program as described under "Special Equity Awards and Deposit Share Program" and because the Table shows earned, rather than target, annual incentive award amounts.

-Ms. Barner served as our Vice President - Chief Administrative Officer in 2023.
-She has held this role since 2021.
-At the beginning of 2023, the TMCC determined to increase Ms. Barner's base salary, target annual incentive and target long-term incentive to better align her with the external market.
+Ms. Bush served as our Vice President and President - Power Systems in 2024.
+She has held this role since 2022.
+At the beginning of 2024, the TMCC determined to increase Ms. Bush's long-term incentive award to better align her with the external market

-In 2023, Ms.Barner:
+In 2024, Ms. Bush: